-Over the past decade, ed tech professionals have transformed themselves from information technology specialists into strategic leaders whose work plays a critical role in all aspects of the education environment.
+Over the past decade, ed tech professionals have transformed themselves from IT specialists into strategic leaders whose work plays a critical role in all aspects of education.
 We're excited to see what the next decade has in store!

-5. 58% of IT leaders report directly to the superintendent, a best practice identified by CoSN.
+10. 58% of CTOs/CIOs/District Technology Directors report to their Superintendents — a best practice identified by CoSN.